 We here in the west coast get a significant source of home buyers from China.. a sustained negative environment there will impact house prices here.
 BUT, the tech job market is equally robust, per various internal company projections, so there is some leeway, If job markets are stable, no adverse news on H4-EAD visa and trade dispute gets settled with China, we are in for a very strong early 2019..

-That’s a tough question..
-If you are buying it as an investment, then I would say hold-off.. even though prices have softened, the rent to value ratio is still low.
+If you are buying it as an investment, then I would say hold-off bit longer.. even though prices have softened, the rent to value ratio is still low.

-But, if you are looking for a primary residence, getting squeezed by rents, your job profile is strong, then yes, this is a good time..
-We are not seeing too many buyers out there, sellers are open to making deals.
+But, if you are looking for a primary residence, getting squeezed by rents, your job profile is strong, then yes, this is a very good time..
+We are seeing more choices, willing sellers are open to taking offers as they come..